Mills Shelving | Australian Shelving and Components Provider

 Compliance is not just about ticking off codes.
 It is about creating a safer environment where risks are reduced through design and installation.
 Using certified contractors is part of that process.
 Insurers look for proof that qualified trades completed the work in line with the regulations.

 The layout of shelving also affects compliance.
 Overcrowding can block access to fire sprinklers, electrical panels, and ventilation systems.
-Flexible options such as adjustable and customisable coolroom shelving give businesses the ability to maintain airflow while accommodating different stock sizes.
+Flexible options such as adjustable and customisable cool room shelving give businesses the ability to maintain airflow while accommodating different stock sizes.
 The added space around electrical components reduces fire hazards, making it easier to meet regulatory checks.

 Fire audits often flag poor installation as a key risk.
 Shelving fixed into the wrong part of the panel, or too close to wiring, not only violates standards but can increase insurance premiums.
 Contractors who specialise in cold storage fit-outs understand how to balance load-bearing needs with compliance requirements.